 Barry is a creative place and that creativity often spills out onto the streets.
-From yarn bombing to giant sculptures there are plenty of artworks to see around the town, if you know where to look.
+From yarn bombing to giant sculptures there is a lot of art around the town in Barry, if you know where to look.

 Art has been commissioned through art and regeneration funding, as well as developer contributions.
 But one thing all the art projects have in common is that they are about the place and celebrate Barry’s story.
 Artists are inspired by its history of transformation into the busiest coal export port in the world and by Barry Island’s reputation as the place for a holiday in South Wales through much of the 20th century.

 There are a cluster of artworks on Barry Island.
 If arriving from the causeway you will see silhouetted against the sky a sculpture that announces your arrival at a beach resort.
 ‘Beside the Seaside…Beside the Sea’ by John Clinch (1934-2001) is an accessible and fun artwork by a well-known and much loved sculptor.
 On the Promenade, both the Western and Eastern shelters are lit from dusk with a colour-changing and interactive lighting scheme.
 Why not take an evening stroll along the Promenade to appreciate these listed structures?
 If you’re feeling active, have a go on the colourful traversing wall made up of fun novelty shapes on a seaside theme.
 This is so big you can even see it from the plane on your way to or from Cardiff Airport!